code-golf/code-golf/README.md

 2. Run the e2e tests:

-> *NOTE*: Any changes made to content in the `langs` directory causes the command to fail halfway through the tests.
+> *NOTE*: Any changes to the languages need to be re-built with `build-langs` before e2e will pick up the changes.

 ```
 $ make e2e